christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

-# Perform a gradient descent on a classification problem
+# Descend a gradient on a classification problem

 Let's take back our [Course 0](http://christopher5106.github.io/deep/learning/2018/10/20/course-zero-deep-learning.html)'s perceptron and implement it directly with Pytorch tensors and operators, without other packages.